A Quantum Version of The Spectral Decomposition Theorem of Dynamical Systems, Quantum Chaos Hierarchy: Ergodic, Mixing and Exact: Theory of densities and Markov Operators

 \section{Theory of densities and Markov Operators}

-Historically, the concept of density has only recently appeared in order to unify the descriptions of the phenomena of stadistical nature.
-Clear examples of this were the Maxwell velocity distribution and the quantum mechanics both as attempts to unify the theory of gases and to justify the derivation of the Planck distribution of radiation from the black body respectively.
-Further development of modern physics demonstrated the usefulness of the densities for the description of large systems with a large number of degrees of freedom which have an uncertainty by ignorance.
-In this section we introduce a brief review of the concepts of the theory of densities and the Markov Operators based on the formalism of dynamical systems \cite{LM}.
+Historically, the concept of density has only recently appeared in order to unify descriptions of phenomena of statistical nature.
+Clear examples of this are Maxwell velocity distribution and quantum mechanics, considered as attempts to unify theory of gases and as justification for the derivation of Planck distribution of black body radiation respectively.

+Moreover, development of modern physics demonstrated the usefulness of densities to give a description of systems with a large number of freedom degree which have an uncertainty by ignorance.
+In this section we introduce a brief review of theory of densities and Markov operators based on dynamical systems formalism \cite{LM}.